Code of Conduct in Practice #2: Maintaining Personal and Professional Boundaries

 Introduction

-Challenges within the social worker-client relationship can emerge unexpectedly.
-When social workers live and work in the same community the challenges can be even greater.
+Challenges in the relationship between social workers and clients can emerge unexpectedly.
+When social workers live and work in the same community as their clients, the challenges of maintaining personal and professional boundaries can be even greater.

 Notifications